vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ![ROOTFS](./pictures/rootfs.png)

-First the raw data are extracted with the Saleae SPI decoder feature and transformed in binary format with a python script.
-However, the raw data still contain some handshake information:
+First the raw data are extracted with the Saleae SPI decoder feature and transformed in binary format with a [python script](./scripts/make_bin.py).
+However, the raw data still contain some handshake informationas we see on the waveform:

 ![handshake](./pictures/handshake.png)

-A second script removes the handshake and we have now the root filesystem:
+A [second script](./scripts/extract_nand.py) removes the handshake and we have now the root filesystem:

 ```
 binwalk rootfs.cradl